 Here is the before and after kitchen, with the Farrow & Ball Railings walls.
 The dark grey spot lights, new VINDRUM hood and the white cupboard doors make this kitchen look modern and monochrome, perfect for a Scandi flat.

 Small aside: check out the cooker.
 It’s a hob, oven and dishwasher all in one.
 Genius!

 The wicker chair you can see in the before photo had seen better days, so I suggested my mum searched Facebook buy and sell groups for an IKEA TULLSTA tub armchair with white cover to add to the design.
 A hygge design calls for textures, cushions, plants and candles.
 The addition of green seemed so natural.
 We picked a Monstera plant to echo the set of 2 IKEA posters TVILLING “Big leaves ii” (these are from the new IKEA catalogue and they are very on trend and only £6 for two posters).
 And an Aloe Vera plant… well because I love them!

 Here is the IKEA EKTORP hack.
 A great cost effective way to update a sofa.

-This has really been a true HMP project using what was there and cost-effective tricks to bring in a great design on a small budget.
-Fingers crossed for a quick sale!
-If you’re in the market check out the listing here.
+This has really been a true HMP project using what was there and cost-effective tricks to bring in a great design which is kind on the wallet and on the planet.
+Fingers crossed for a quick sale! *UPDATE: It sold 3 weeks after being put on the market!*